quixio/quix-streams/docs/kafka.md

 ### Topic partitions

 Each Kafka topic is created with a number of partitions.
 You can add more partitions later, but you can’t remove them.
-Each partition is an independent queue that preserves the order of messages. **The Quix SDK restricts all messages inside one stream to the same single partition.** That means that inside one stream, a consumer can rely on the order of messages.
+Each partition is an independent queue that preserves the order of messages. **Quix Streams restricts all messages inside one stream to the same single partition.** That means that inside one stream, a consumer can rely on the order of messages.
 Partitions are spread across your Kafka cluster, over different Kafka nodes, for improved performance.

 #### Redistribution of load